Rai Thistlethwayte & Ben Vanderwaal @ Avoca Beach Theatre, Darkinjung Country/Avoca Beach

 Opening track “Take My Hand” encourages you to step into Salt Tree’s musical world.
 “I’ll Be Here” reassures you that you’ve made the right choice.
 Its foot-stomping vibe reminds me of acts like Mumford & Sons and our own Pierce Brothers.
 The duo keeps that energy up with “We Were Young,” a nostalgic number that reminisces about the simplicity of childhood.
 The natural imagery of “Follow Me in the Ocean” is so compelling.
 From the water to the land, Salt Tree’s “Garden” sees the pair at their most romantic.
 This is a gorgeous song about budding love which resists the cliches.
 Salt Tree close out their EP on an optimistic note with “Dreaming Of a Future.”
 It’s a powerful reminder that even though the seas might get rocky, there’s always hope.

 After visiting Wooditup/Margaret River, I told everyone who would listen that they needed to go.
-Listening to Swell, I’m taking back to that space that helped me unwind from the pace of my daily grind.
+Listening to Swell, I’m taken back to that space that helped me unwind from the pace of my daily grind.
 I still maintain you should visit Wooditup/Margaret River if you can, but until you can book the trip, listening to Salt Tree’s beautiful folk EP is the next best thing.
 Salt Tree kick off their European tour in Germany tonight, so many sure you get out and support them if you can snap up some of the limited remaining tickets.

 8 November 2024 – Jaki, Cologne (SOLD OUT)